 §3.
 No Amendment hereto, of this Section or of the foregoing Sections of this Article, or which may be contrary to the same, shall be valid.

 §1.
-When the Sovereignty of the State, its independence, the integrity of its territory, or the fulfillment of its international commitments be under serious and imminent danger of enemy attack, and when the proper functioning of this Constitution be impracticable, or cause undue delay of defense, the President of the State shall take such measures with the force of the Law as may be required by these circumstances, after he shall have consulted formally on the matter with the Chief Secretary, the Speaker of the Chamber of Delegates, and the Marshal of the Hall of Magisters; and he shall declare a state of emergency, and shall address the State at large and inform them of the measures taken.
+When the Sovereignty of the State, its independence, the integrity of its territory, or the fulfillment of its international commitments be under serious and imminent danger of enemy attack, and when the proper functioning of this Constitution be impracticable, or cause undue delay of defense, the President of the State shall take such measures with the force of the Law as may be required by these circumstances, after he shall have consulted formally on the matter with the Chief Secretary, the Marshal of the Hall of Magisters, and the Speaker of the Chamber of Delegates; and he shall declare a state of emergency, address the State at large, and inform them of the measures taken.

 §2.
 During such emergencies, and until the state of emergency be resolved:

 (a) The National Assembly shall, without delay or obstruction, be convened and remain in session; be indissolvable; oversee and hold accountable the measures taken by the President; and pass other like measures as may be necessary and proper.